EMI-PROJECT/theskillsmedia/README.md

-welcome to this elearning platfom (LMS)
+Welcome to this Elearning system (LMS) tHIS IS OPEN SOURCE PROJECT